 - To specify the parameter settings for a tool in the model, double-click the tool or right-click and select Open.

 - You can specify parameter settings for the tool just as you would when running a tool in the Geoprocessing pane.

 In some cases, a tool parameter will not provide a list of model variables to select.
 In these cases, use one of the following alternatives:

 - Right-click the tool in the model and click Create Variable > From Parameter then select the tool parameter by name for which you wish to make a variable.

 - Insert a new empty variable using the Variable button in the Insert group of the ModelBuilder tab, select the appropriate data type for the tool parameter, specify the variable value, then manually draw a connection from the variable to the tool parameter.

 Resize and move elements

 The default names of tools and variables are automatically generated by ModelBuilder when you add the element.
 If the element name already exists in the model, it is appended with a unique number.
-To rename any model element to a unique name, right-click a model element and select Rename; then type in a new name and click outside the rename box.
+To rename any model element to a unique name, right-click a model element and select Rename then type in a new name and press Enter or click outside the rename box.